Dr Xolisa Guzula

 Xolisa is a lecturer in multilingual and multiliteracies education at UCT.
 She is an early literacy specialist with interests in biliteracy development; emergent literacy; bi/multilingual education; language and literacy as social practice; multiliteracies; multimodality; third spaces and bilingual children’s literature.
 She has experience in early literacy and biliteracy teacher training and community literacy training.
 She is a storyteller, author, translator, teacher, trainer, materials developer, and more.
 She is making an invaluable contribution to literacy in South Africa.

 Mignon is passionate about small business and social development.
 Her day job is the effective and efficient management of the FunDza Literacy Trust.
-She is also a director of independent publisher Cover2Cover Books and a board member of WordWorks, a nonprofit focusing on the literacy development in the first eight years of a child’s life.
+She is also a director of independent publisher Cover2Cover Books, a board member of WordWorks, a nonprofit focusing on the literacy development in the first eight years of a child’s life, and a trustee of The Trust Connection, which aims to develop the leadership of nonprofit organisations.
 She has a BA from UCT and an MBA from Stellenbosch University.

 Steve is passionate about using technology for development, especially in education, and is currently based in New York as the digital policy specialist for UNICEF.
 He has led the mobile learning programme at UNESCO, Paris, and was the former head of mobile at Pearson South Africa.
 He was awarded a research fellowship at Stanford University and has been a fellow for 21st Century Learning at the Shuttleworth Foundation.